paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-081-civilian-employees.md

 **(h) Annual Report.—**

-(1) Not later than one year after the date of the enactment of this section and not less frequently than once each year thereafter until the date that is five years after the date of the enactment of this section, the Director of the Office of Personnel Management, in coordination with the Secretary, shall submit to the appropriate committees of Congress a detailed report on the administration of this section during the most recent one-year period.
+(1) Not later than one year after the date of the enactment of this section and not less frequently than once each year thereafter until the date that is three years after the date of the enactment of the National Defense Authorization Act for Fiscal Year 2026, the Director of the Office of Personnel Management, in coordination with the Secretary, shall submit to the appropriate committees of Congress a detailed report on the administration of this section during the most recent one-year period.

 (2) Each report submitted under paragraph (1) shall include, for the period covered by the report, the following: